cyberbotics/webots/docs/guide/appearances.md

 - `tone`: Defines the tone of the leather.
 This field accepts the following values: `"dark"` and `"light"`.

+- `type`: Defines the type of the leather.
+This field accepts the following values: `"dollaro"` and `"grain"`.

 - `textureTransform`: Defines an optional 2d texture transform.

 - `IBLStrength`: Defines the strength of ambient lighting from the [Background](../reference/background.md) node.